 Prentiss was born and raised in Detroit, Michigan where he was introduced to Unity in 1962.
 He is a graduate of Wayne County Community College, the University of Wisconsin, the Unity Urban Ministerial School in Detroit, and the Unity Institute at Unity Village.

-Since his graduation and ordination in 2004, Prentiss has was minister of the Unity Temple of Truth in St. Petersburg for seven-and-a-half years.
+Since his graduation and ordination in 2004, Prentiss was a minister of the Unity Temple of Truth in St. Petersburg for seven-and-a-half years.
 Since 2013, he has served as minister of Unity of Ocala.

 Prentiss has a passion for ensuring the quality of life for the human race which has led him to serve on numerous committees including higher education achievement for minority students and a number of multi-religious organizations.
 He has also worked to ensure the rights of returning veterans.
 Prentiss is the past chairman of the NAACP Political Action Committee in St. Petersburg, Florida where he also served as Chaplain for Hospice of the Florida Sun Coast and local hospitals.